 Undertake a risk assessment

-Risk management is the core of any ISMS and involves five important aspects: establishing a risk management framework; identifying, analyzing, and evaluating risks; and selecting risk treatment options.
+Risk assessments are the core of any ISMS and involve five important aspects: establishing a risk management framework, identifying, analyzing, and evaluating risks, and selecting risk treatment options.

-Effective risk management also helps identify whether your organization’s controls are necessary and cost-effective.
+The risk assessment also helps identify whether your organization’s controls are necessary and cost-effective.

 Undertake error-proof risk assessments with the leading ISO 27001 risk assessment tool, vsRisk, which includes a database of risks and the corresponding ISO 27001 controls, in addition to an automated framework that enables you to conduct the risk assessment accurately and effectively.